 Introduction

-Due to the rise in popularity of anti-vax conspiracy theories in recent years, we have seen a return of dangerous childhood illnesses such as measles that have brought parents into conflict with school districts in state court lawsuits about mandatory vaccination requirements, and because the covid-19 pandemic and the race for a vaccine is already creating controversy, protests, and conspiracy theories, it is important to take a look at whether states and the government can force people to get vaccines.
+With the resurgence of measles outbreaks and a correlating increase in legal confrontations over state law mandates on vaccinations, and in the context of the covid-19 pandemic and the race for a vaccine, which has already spawned controversy, protests, and conspiracy theories, a brief examination of state and federal authority to mandate vaccinations could prove prescient.

 Federal Authority to Protect Public Health

-Although the U.S. government does have the authority to protect the public health of the country as a whole, it can only do this through its enumerated powers, such as quarantining foreigners with diseases and infections; taxing and spending powers to make people more or less likely to do things that are bad for their health (like smoking); or regulating trade and travel between states.
-It is surprising that the Constitution does not require the federal government to ensure the public health; however, Justice Rhenquist stated,
+Although the federal government does have the authority to protect the public health of the nation, it must do so through its enumerated powers, such as quarantine of travelers into the country to protect against diseases of foreign origin; the ability to tax and spend to incentivize or disincentivize risky health behavior; or the regulation of commerce and travel between states.
+Most Americans may be surprised to learn that the Constitution does not include an affirmative obligation for the federal government to ensure the public health.
+Yet, as Justice Rhenquist has argued, the Due Process Clause

-[The Due Process Clause] is phrased as a limitation on the State's power to act, not as a guarantee of certain minimal levels of safety and security.
+is phrased as a limitation on the State's power to act, not as a guarantee of certain minimal levels of safety and security.
 It forbids the State itself to deprive individuals of life, liberty, or property without “due process of law,” but its language cannot fairly be extended to impose an affirmative obligation on the State to ensure that those interests do not come to harm through other means.

-Thus, there is nothing in the Constitution that requires the federal government to protect the public health.
-However, one could argue that the current global pandemic, which is impacting every state in the country, is clearly of national concern and even conservatives would agree it justifies a strong federal intervention, as long as the government acted through its powers as enumerated in the Constitution.
-However, if the politicians in Washington do not take action to motivate or require comprehensive nation-wide covid-19 vaccinations, the states will have to take responsibility for mandating vaccinations.
+Thus, the federal government has no Constitutionally-mandated affirmative obligation to protect the public health.
+But it is hard to argue that a global pandemic, with cases and deaths in every state in the nation, would not legally support a vigorous federal response, even under the most conservative reading of its Constitutionally-enumerated powers.
+However, should Washington choose not to pursue policies to incentivize or require comprehensive nation-wide covid-19 vaccinations, implementation of vaccination mandates would fall to the states.

 State Authority to Protect Public Health

-In fact, most public health authority is given to the states in the 10th amendment of the Constitution, as their “police powers,” and there is a lot of legal precedent to support state law and policy action to protect public health.
-The power of states to require vaccination is often justified by situations of extreme danger, described as “an epidemic threatening the safety of all,” and couched in conditions requiring the protection of the general public.
+Indeed, most public health authority falls within states’ police powers established by the 10th amendment of the Constitution, and supported by a robust history of legal precedent.
+The power of states to require vaccination has been traditionally grounded in circumstances of extreme danger, described as “an epidemic threatening the safety of all,” and couched in conditions requiring the protection of the general public.

 Public Health Trumps Individual Liberty

 In Jacobson v.
-Massachusetts, a popular example in public health law, the Supreme Court did say that mandatory vaccination is an infringement on the liberty interest of the individual but argued:
+Massachusetts, a classic public health case, the Supreme Court recognized that mandatory vaccination is an infringement on the liberty interest of the individual but argued:

 [I]n every well-ordered society charged with the duty of conserving the safety of its members the rights of the individual in respect of his liberty may at times, under the pressure of great dangers, be subjected to such restraint, to be enforced by reasonable regulations, as the safety of the general public may demand.

-The Court emphasized that it is the existence of this kind of “great dangers,” that allows a state to suppress the rights of the individual in favor of the safety of the public.
-Yet the Court recognized that states might abuse this and said this power might be exercised
+The Court emphasized that it is the presence of such “great dangers,” that permits a state to exercise its power over the rights of the individual in the interest of the public health and safety.
+Yet the Court recognized the potential for abuse and cautioned that this power might be exercised